Judian81/Rainmeter-OneClick-Part1/README.md

 -Rainmeter Forum

-we can see up to 10 threads. the user, date and time, if there is a reply and the toppic we are in is displayed. we can open every item by just one click. when clicked on topic in title bar we go to the rainmeter manual website. when clicked on thread in the title bar we open the rainmeter forum website.
+we can see up to 10 threads. the user, date / time, if there is a reply and the toppic we are in. we can open every item by just one click. when clicked on topic in title bar we go to the rainmeter manual website. when clicked on thread in the title bar we open the rainmeter forum website. when clicked on author we open your rainmeter account page.
 &nbsp;

 -Recycle Bin